tonyjward/trends-in-data-science/README.md

 # Trends in Data Science
 The main goal of this project is to monitor the trends in the UK data science job market.
 I originally started this project in 2018 to help me decide whether to learn Python or not.
-I now use it as motiviation too keep learning Python!
+I now use it as motivation to keep learning Python!

 #### -- Project Status: Completed